Ontario Careless Driving Defence

 Careless Driving vs Other Ontario Charges

 Careless driving is broad.
-Sometimes the evidence may fit a different, more specific, or less damaging charge better than the careless driving label.
+Sometimes the evidence fits a different, more specific, or less damaging charge better than the careless label.

 Charge How It Differs Why It Matters

-Dangerous driving Dangerous driving is a Criminal Code offence.
-Careless driving is provincial under the Highway Traffic Act.
-Careless driving is not criminal, but it can still have serious insurance, licence, employment, and court consequences.
+Dangerous driving Dangerous driving is a Criminal Code offence; careless driving is provincial under the Highway Traffic Act.
+Full comparison.
+Careless driving is not criminal, but it still carries serious insurance, licence, employment, and court consequences.

-Following too closely Following too closely is more specific and often appears in rear-end collision allegations.
-A more specific lesser offence may be a better outcome if it avoids the careless driving label.
+Following too closely More specific; often appears in rear-end collision allegations.
+A more specific lesser offence may be a better outcome if it avoids the careless label.

-Unsafe lane change Unsafe lane change focuses on a specific manoeuvre rather than broad carelessness.
+Unsafe lane change Focuses on a specific manoeuvre rather than broad carelessness.
 A specific lesser charge may reduce the insurance and record damage.

-Stunt driving Stunt driving often involves speed thresholds, racing, contests, or prescribed stunt behaviour.
-Stunt driving has immediate roadside suspension and impound consequences; careless driving usually turns more on driving standard and evidence.
+Stunt driving Often involves speed thresholds, racing, contests, or prescribed stunt behaviour.
+Stunt driving has immediate roadside suspension and impound consequences; careless driving turns more on the driving standard and the evidence.

 FAQ